Value Drivers for a Fitness Center

 First and foremost, is equipment – your most valuable asset.
 The state of your equipment is one of the biggest drivers of cash flow.
 Up-to-date, fully functioning, and well-maintained equipment will increase the value of the gym.
 While outdated, poorly maintained equipment will decrease the value of your gym.
 Not to mention, equipment condition also impacts membership retention.

 Steady membership retention is key to increasing the value.
 One way to do this is by having members pay dues.
-Studies show that members who pay dues month-after-month rather than yearly or in upfront payments have a higher lifetime value.
+Studies show that members who pay dues month after month rather than yearly or in upfront payments have a higher lifetime value.
 This increases the fitness center’s EBITDA multiple and decreases company-specific risk.
 Another important key to retention is high-quality service and staff.
 Take the time to recruit and train an excellent team.
 If your gym membership is declining it may indicate a decrease in the company’s performance and result in a lower value.

 Diversify Revenue Streams

 With the rapid diversification of the market, there are many opportunities to expand into new revenue streams.
 Adding additional classes and training sessions can help increase your gym’s enrollment.
 Not to mention it also adds new revenue streams to your bottom line.
 Classes can be based on niche or emerging markets.
-Examples include women, kid’s, or senior classes, as well as specialized classes like pure barre or hot yoga.
+Examples include women, kids, or senior classes, as well as specialized classes like pure barre or hot yoga.
 Offering classes such as these can help develop a loyal following.

 In addition, private sessions like personal training can significantly increase a club’s revenue.
 Other ideas to increase profitability and diversify revenue streams include expanding into areas like apparel, juice bars, nutrition programs, and supplements.
+For more information, schedule a free consultation with Peak Business Valuation!

 The size of your fitness center can impact the ultimate value of the business.
 For instance, a small yoga studio may only receive a 3x EBITDA multiple whereas a multi-location gym may receive a 5x multiple.
 As a fitness center owner, think about expansion options that can increase your value.
-If you see yourself running your business a few more years, opening or acquiring more locations will help you get a better price when you are ready to sell.
+If you see yourself running your business for a few more years, opening or acquiring more locations will help you get a better price when you are ready to sell.

 On the other hand, if you are thinking of selling soon, other fitness center owners may be looking to acquire smaller studios.
 This gives you a great opportunity to maximize your selling price.